-The prophet Jeremiah was by called by the Lord to minister to the people of Judah and their kings in the line of David prior to their exile to Babylon.
-Despite many prophetic warnings, the people would not listen to God’s words or turnaround from their self-destructive ways.
+The prophet Jeremiah was by called by the Lord to minister to the people of Judah and their kings prior to their exile to Babylon.
+Despite many prophetic warnings, the people would not listen to God’s words or turn from their self-destructive ways.
 In the end, the Lord permitted King Nebuchadnezzar to defeat them and carry the people back to Babylon.

-The core of their spiritual problem was a complete disregard for God, replaced by a worship of self and other false idols.
-This was evidenced by a lifestyle of blatant disobedience, accompanied by boasting about personal qualities and achievements.
+The core of their spiritual problem was a complete disregard for God, replacing Him with a worship of self and other false idols.
+This was evidenced by a lifestyle of blatant and persistent disobedience, accompanied by a boasting about personal qualities and achievements.

 We are all vulnerable to the temptation to boast at times.
-It is so easy to forget where our many blessings have come from.
-We view our accomplishments with great pride and forget about all the favor, opportunities, mercy, and grace that God bestowed on us to make them possible.
+It is easy to forget where our many blessings and achievements do come from, and how our role in them is more limited than we often believe.
+We view our accomplishments with great pride and forget about all the favor, opportunity, mercy, and grace that God has bestowed upon us to make them possible.

 God spoke through Jeremiah to address the boasting problem: